jzuern/sph-fluidsim-fortran/README.md

 ## Simulation parameters:

-Command line argument to setup file setup.dat
+Command line argument to parameter file sim_parameter.dat

 Exemplary good parameters are:
 ```
 200        - Number of frames
 100        - Number of steps per frame.
 Default: 100
 0.004      - Size of particles (radius).
 Also: Distance of particles in initial configuration
 0.0001     - Time step size Default: 1E-4
 1000       - Reference density Default: 1000
 100000     - Bulk modulus (Kompressionsmodul) Default: 1E3
 0.01       - Viscosity Default: 0.1
 9.81       - gravity strength Default: 9.81
 0.01       - Cutoff radius (as fraction of total size of simulation grid for linked lists neighbor tracking
 ```
-Just create a sim_setup.dat file in your working directory and copy those lines into it.
+Create a sim_parameter.dat file in your working directory and copy those lines into it.
+(or use the provided file)

+## TO DO

+- improve visualization
+- use openmp in order to parallelize program parts and increase speed
+-